sk25469/caching-system/README.md

 * `:flag` can be set to `true` or `false` to toggle caching on or off.
 * `:id` is an integer

-### Local Testing
+### Testing

-To test the API on a local machine, run the server with `go run main.go` then go to the test directory.
+To test the API using CLI, run the server with `go run main.go` then go to the test directory.
 There are multiple configurations available:

 * To retrieve a post or todo, use the following command: